tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 When establishing a secure connection to a certain hostname, clients need to first determine which resolver configuration ought to be used for DNS resolution.
-Given a specific hostname, and assuming that no other PvD or interface selection requirement has been specified, the order of preference for which resolver to use SHOULD be:
+Given a specific hostname, the order of preference for which resolver to use SHOULD be:

 1. An Exclusive Direct Resolver, such as a resolver provisioned by a VPN,